joeydossche/express-parameter-middleware/README.md

 ```js
 CustomValidator(/^(?:[0-9]{1,3}\.){3}[0-9]{1,3}$/ , 'IP');
 ```
-You can use this Validator just like you would use another one `Validator.IP`.
+You can use this Validator as you would any other `Validator.IP`

 ## API